 Front End and Back End Distinctions

 The backend is not the front end for starters.
 I will use a Casino as a good way to explain the front end of a website and the backend of the website.
 The front end of the Casino usually has plenty of space for parking and accomodates many people (HOSTING – SERVER).
 Upon entering the front entrance of the website you have many options to engage in the Casino experience – for example, you can visit the front desk to get directions (FAQs) or a map of the Casino (SITEMAP).
 You can read the signs that are typically setup to guide you through to popular areas of the Casino (NAVIGATION).
-Depending on how well the Casino floor plan has been architected allows for ease of finding what types of games and activities a visitor might be seeking (LAYOUT DESIGN).
+Depending on how the no account casino reviews are accepted, will dicate alot of what to expect.
+As well as how well the Casino floor plan has been architected allows for ease of finding what types of games and activities a visitor might be seeking (LAYOUT DESIGN).
 Once a visitor finds a game or activity then they are ready to engage (CALL TO ACTION) the Backend systems – typically through a Middleware solution (DEALER AND PIT BOSS, SLOT MACHINE, VIDEO GAME CONSOLE, SHOPPING CART – You get the Idea).
 The job of the Front End systems are typically to get a user to engage in the Backend systems.
 So you sit down at a slot machine and you are ready to pull that winning combination (INTERFACE).
 You put your quarter into the slot machine which sets off a sequence of process’s and functions which are all handled unseen to you on the back end.

 Front End and Back End Communications